 Compiled by Neil Gale, Ph.D.

-Historical accounts by Jon Musgrave
+Some historical accounts by Jon Musgrave

 GALLATIN COUNTY REGISTER OF SLAVES (INDENTURES) AND RECORDS OF EMANCIPATED SLAVES